jakir-ruet/kubernetes-learning/README.md

 |   3   | `minikube get ingress -n kubernetes-dashboard` | see details of ingress         |

 #### [Helm](https://helm.sh/docs/) | [Helm Cheat Sheet](https://helm.sh/docs/intro/cheatsheet/)
 It is a package manager for Kubernetes applications.
 It simplifies the process of deploying and managing applications on Kubernetes clusters.
+Helm consists of two main components: the Helm client and the Helm server.
+The client is used to interact with the server and manage charts, while the server contains all the necessary information about available charts.
 ![Helm](/img/helm.png)

 ##### Prerequisites